MomentumV/PhoneAlert/README.md

  ## helpful hints ##
    - get_ids.py is a little script that returns the twitter user id from an entered twitter @handle
-   - sms notification is used when your streaming app is rate limited (code 420... chill out; seriously, that's what twitter calls it.
+   - sms notification is used when your streaming app is rate limited (code 420... chill out; seriously, that's what twitter calls it).
 Plan to only start ~2 streams per day; save some data and work with that for testing.